S71NGR4Y/vibraDocker/README.md

-# all-in-one-hackazon
+# Vibranium
 2
 ​
 3
-Run a docker container include hackazon, apache, mysql, and nodejs with express server 4
+Run a docker container include Vibranium, apache, mysql, and nodejs with express server 4
 ​
 5
-This work is based on https://github.com/cmutzel/all-in-one-hackazon 6
+This work is based on Vibranium
+6
 ​
 7